JuliaPsychometricsBazaar/RIrtWrappers.jl/docs/src/index.md

 ## Running CATs

-The [MirtCat](@ref) module wraps an R library for simulating and administering CATs.
+The [MirtCAT](@ref) module wraps an R library for simulating and administering CATs.

 You need to use the following method to get ahold of the module.